 Our brains are hard-wired for fight, flight and find a mate.
 This means we are constantly on the look out for threats, meals and mates, albeit at a sub-conscious level.
 The result of this is that everything we sense, from sights, to sounds, smells and tactile sensations influences us to a certain degree.

 When it comes to shopping, subtle changes to shopper marketing executions will have significant impact on our state of mind.
 Consider the following examples: a softer floor covering will slow the speed we walk along and have us thinking that the products in that area are of higher quality.

 Any music playing will alter our mindset; so much so that German music increased German wine sales by 85%.
 And when this was changed to French music, sales of French wine increased by a similar amount.
 Likewise, the subtle aroma of chocolate cake significantly increased chocolate sales.
 Effective shopper marketing appeals to the senses and sub-consciously provokes sales.

-In summary, everything in-store that shoppers are exposed to can and will influence their state of mind.
-Contact me if you’d like to know more about shopper marketing research and audits.
+Everything in-store that shoppers are exposed to can and will influence their state of mind.

 System 1 and System 2 Shopper Marketing Research

 The ground-breaking research of Daniel Kahneman showed that our brain has two operating systems.
 Which he called System 1 and System 2.
 These are the differences:

 System 1 (fast)